Bolzano-Weierstrass-plan/soobin-record/README.md

 2. Walking is a member of the subset of all things I want in my life.
 Stuck in a big, intricate problem?
 Take a walk.
 Feeling like every inch of my mind and body wants to default back to the old habits of doomscrolling?
 Take a walk.
 Doesn't have to be outdoors; I can walk in my apartment or even in my office through the staircase and the parking ramp.

+3. "Fear is the mind killer ...
+Let it pass over me and through me."
+(Dune Chronicles House Corrino)

 <br>
 <br>
 <br>